 Watch Out for SBA Loan Scammers

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »When it's tough to get a bank loan, scammers pop out of the woodwork with offers to "help."
+Opinions expressed by Entrepreneur contributors are their own.When it's tough to get a bank loan, scammers pop out of the woodwork with offers to "help."
 Recently, the Small Business Administration warned business owners about a spike in complaints they've received about SBA loan fraud.
 A particular target is apparently the SBA Express loan, which offers loans up to $350,000.

 Here's what to watch out for if you're considering an SBA loan: